 To date, Entrée has not generated revenues from its operations, has been dependent on equity and production-based financings for additional funding and is considered to be in the exploration stage.
-Working capital on hand at June 30, 2015 was \$27,346,585.
-Cash was \$27,375,691 at June 30, 2015.
+Working capital on hand at December 31, 2015 was \$21,844,252.
+Cash was \$22,785,658 at December 31, 2015.
 On February 15, 2013, the Company closed the approximately \$55 million financing package with Sandstorm.
-In the event of a partial expropriation of Entrée's economic interest, contractually or otherwise, in the Joint Venture Property, which is not reversed during the abeyance period provided for in the Funding Agreement, the Company will be required to return a pro rata portion of the Deposit (the amount of the repayment not to exceed the amount of the Unearned Balance).
+On March 1, 2016, the Company refunded 17% of the Deposit (thereby reducing the Deposit to \$33.2 million) by paying \$5.5 million in cash and issuing 5,128,604 common shares at a price of C\$0.3496 per share.
+In the event of a partial expropriation of Entrée's economic interest, contractually or otherwise, in the Entrée/Oyu Tolgoi JV Property, the Amended Funding Agreement provides that the Company will not be required to make any further refund of the Deposit if Entrée's economic interest is reduced by up to and including 17%.
+If there is a reduction of greater than 17% up to and including 34%, the Amended Funding Agreement provides the Company with greater flexibility and optionality in terms of how the Company will refund a corresponding portion of the Deposit including the option of not refunding cash.
+In the event of a full expropriation, the remainder of the Unearned Balance after the foregoing refund must be returned in cash with interest.

-Under the terms of the Entrée-OTLLC Joint Venture, Entrée elected to have OTLLC debt finance Entrée's share of costs on the Joint Venture Property, with interest accruing at OTLLC's actual cost of capital or prime plus 2%, whichever is less, at the date of the advance.
-As at June 30, 2015, the total amount that OTLLC has contributed to costs on the Company's behalf, including interest, was \$6.5 million.
+Under the terms of the Entrée/Oyu Tolgoi JV, Entrée elected to have OTLLC debt finance Entrée's share of costs on the Entrée/Oyu Tolgoi JV Property, with interest accruing at OTLLC's actual cost of capital or prime plus 2%, whichever is less, at the date of the advance.
+As at December 31, 2015, the total amount that OTLLC has contributed to costs on the Company's behalf, including interest, was \$6.8 million.